-- The second player will try to sling his own conker at his opponents, and try to hit the chestnut.
-When aiming, hold the end of the string with the left hand (if you're left-handed) and pull the chestnut back with the right hand, as if holding a slingshot.
-Then snap the conker towards the opponent's.
+- The second player will sling his own conker at his opponents, and try to hit the chestnut.
+When aiming, instruct the player to hold the end of the string with his right hand (if he's right-handed) and pull the chestnut back with his left hand, as if holding a slingshot.
+Then tell him to snap the conker towards the opponent's.

 - After three tries, the players switch and the first player tries to strike the second player's conker.

 - The first player to break his opponent's chestnut wins.

 Did You Know?

 Horse chestnuts, also known as buckeyes, grow throughout North America.
 If you can't find any horse chestnuts, you can purchase edible chestnuts in most grocery stores.